jonathanbird3d/public-scripts/README.md

 # Welcome to my github.
-This is brand new so there's not a lot here.
-Please enjoy viewing my material generator script.
+This is pretty new so stay tuned to watch it fill out!